csqiangwen/Deep-Unsupervised-Pixelization/README.md

 - Ubuntu 16.04 LTS
 ## Dataset
 ### Training Dataset
-We collect 900 clip arts and 900 pixel arts for trianing our method.
-The folders named `trainA` and `trainB` contain the clip arts and pixel arts respectively [here](https://drive.google.com/open?id=1qDXB5g0Cb0VwISXwnfeiehPHuTgxWhdG).
+Create the folders `trainA` and `trainB` in the directory `./samples/`.
+Note that `trainA` and `trainB` contain the clip arts to be pixelized and pixel arts to be depixelized respectively.
 ### Testing Dataset
 Create the folders `testA` and `testB` in the directory `./samples/`.
 Note that `testA` and `testB` contain the clip arts to be pixelized and pixel arts to be depixelized respectively.
 ## Training